inoas/gleam-cake/README.md

 - High degree of flexibility to compose queries:
   While the focus is on building queries there is also support for replacing or removing parts of queries.
-- General support on these 4 large RDMS: 🐘PostgreSQL, 🪶SQLite, 🦭MariaDB and 🐬MySQL.
+- General support on these 4 large RDBMS: 🐘PostgreSQL, 🪶SQLite, 🦭MariaDB and 🐬MySQL.
 - Not being tied to any specific dialect or dialect adapter library.
 - Documentation should be comprehensive.